edster9/mood-survey-app/README.md

 ## Design considerations

 Data is stored to a local sqlite database with two tables.
 The frontend ReactJS client will post to the ExpressJS backend via a REST API everytime there is a new mood survey request.

+### Unique users consideration

+Each new mood survey is keyed based on the (full name / birthday) columns.
+Two entries with the same name but different birthdays will be considered two unique users.

 ### Database Tables (ERD)